yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 where $$f$$ is our neural network with input $$s$$ and weight parameters $$\theta$$

-Here is the code below to demostrate how it works
+Here is the code below to demonstrate how it works

 ```python
 if t > OBSERVE: